LarsAC/yolocam_mqtt/README.md

 I use docker.
 To build a container, please clone this repository, cd into the directory and run

-  docker build -t docker-darkflow .
+  docker build -t yolo-mqtt-server .

 This should build the container which you can then run like this:

-  docker run -v -t -e MQTT_HOST='192.168.1.2' -e MQTT_USERNAME='ha' -e MQTT_PASSWORD='secret' -e MQTT_TOPIC='home/+/motion/snapshot' docker-darkflow
+  docker run -v -t -e MQTT_HOST='192.168.1.2' -e MQTT_USERNAME='ha' -e MQTT_PASSWORD='secret' -e MQTT_TOPIC='home/+/motion/snapshot' yolo-mqtt-server

 The first three environment settings (host, user, password) should be self explanatory.
 The MQTT_TOPIC setting controls to which topic the app subscribes to.
 You can use wildcards to subscribe to multiple cameras.